 I never really paid much attention to what I was washing my clothes until I had to wear my washable items on my face!
 The most common and daunting word of 2021: Masks.
 That’s when I went shopping and began my ECOS laundry detergent review.
-Finding a safe detergent that wasn’t going to irritate my skin or cause unnecessary harm was more critical than ever to my family.
+Finding a safe detergent that wasn’t going to irritate my sensitive skin or cause unnecessary harm was more critical than ever to my family.

 I was looking for brands that would not only demolish those tough stains but something gentle enough that it didn’t ruin the integrity of our most used items.
-That’s when I stumbled upon ECOS Laundry Detergent; it seemed to check all the boxes for us.
+That’s when I stumbled upon ECOS products; it seemed to check all the boxes for us.
 So I gave it a shot, and here is: My official ECOS Laundry Detergent Review.

 ECOS Laundry Detergent Review: Is It Worth Buying?

-I washed her masks in ECOS Laundry Detergent, and I’m not going to say all that went away, but it did seem to decrease some of the itching and irritation she was experiencing.
+I washed her masks in ECOS, and I’m not going to say all that went away, but it did seem to decrease some of the itching and irritation she was experiencing.
 And for a 17-year-old girl having your best face forward is worth it right there.

-You can purchase ECOS Laundry Detergent in either a liquid form or PODS.
+You can purchase their laundry detergent in either a liquid form or PODS.
 There are 57 squares that you can toss into your washer, or you can go with the 100 Fl oz liquid route.
 Both are acceptable in a HE washing machine.

-During my ECOS Laundry Detergent review, I found neither costs a lot of money, sitting right there in the same purchase point as other eco-friendly laundry detergents.
+During my review, I found neither costs a lot of money, sitting right there in the same purchase point as other eco-friendly laundry detergents.
 Something else that drew my eye to this product was the detergent’s size.
 It came in a larger bottle than other types of detergents.

-One of the best parts of the ECOS Laundry Detergent is the fact that it doesn’t contain as many toxic chemicals such as:
+One of the best parts of the ECOS Detergent is the fact that it doesn’t contain as many toxic chemicals such as:

 - Phthalate is a harsh chemical that companies often utilize as a fragrance additive in cleaning products.